 HOW TO GET TO ROTTNEST ISLAND?

-Rottnest Island is located around 20 km off the coast of Western Australia, and you can get there with a ferry that goes from Fremantle (B-Shed or Northport), and from Perth (Barrack Street).
+Rottnest Island is located only 20 km off the coast of Western Australia, and you can get there with a ferry from Fremantle (B-Shed or Northport), or from Perth (Barrack Street).
 Booking is essential.
 The first morning ferry to Rottnest Island is the most popular, as well as the last one coming back to Perth in the afternoon.
 The price for the ferry depends on the place of departure (a ferry from Perth is a bit more expensive than a ferry from Fremantle), and the length of your stay on Rottnest Island (the admission fee goes up with the number of days on the island).
-I got to Rottnest Island with Rottnest Express, and paid AUD 76,50 for a ferry from Fremantle (AUD 51 the return ticket and AUD 25,50 a 2-day admission fee).
+I got to Rottnest Island with Rottnest Express, and paid AUD 76,50 for a ferry from Fremantle (AUD 51 the return ticket and AUD 25,50 for a 2-day admission fee).